wenxuan-xia/niv_blog/README.md

 $ source ./.virtualenv/bin/active
 ```

-use 'pip -r requirements/requirements.txt' to install all the requirements.
+use `pip -r requirements/requirements.txt` to install all the requirements.

 ## Run it on your server
 ```